dongrisuihan/OPEN-Vis-ControlSD/README.md

 Scribble:
 ![img](github_page/scribble.png)

-Ink painting.
+Chinese monochromes.
 The first line are the origin images.
 The second line are the conditions by hypercolumn.
 The last two line are the generated images.
 ![img](github_page/shuimo1.png)

 ![img](github_page/shuimo2.png)